damajor/BALD/README_Podman_Walkthrough.md

 BALD Complete walkthrough for Podman
 ====================================

-This guide will cover full BALD walkthrough on standard Linux with Podman and also on Linux with SELinux enabled (Windows and Ubuntu apparmor are not a part of this guide).
+This guide will cover full BALD walkthrough on standard Linux with Podman and also on Linux with SELinux enabled (Windows and Ubuntu AppArmor are not a part of this guide).

 For Windows Podman please refer to [Podman for Windows](https://github.com/containers/podman/blob/main/docs/tutorials/podman-for-windows.md) (scheduling is on your own).